edermartioli/spirou-ccf-analysis/README.md

 The following input options are available:
 ```
---pattern for input data pattern
+--pattern for input data pattern.
   (e.g., --pattern=*ccf_gl514_neg_AB.fits)
 --method for selecting which method to use in the CCF analysis.
   Current methods available are: "gaussian", "bisector", or "template" (default)